alexa-samples/skill-sample-nodejs-web-api-my-cactus/webapp/README.md

 The node dependencies include http-server for development purposes which will start a web server locally.
 You will need to use another tool to create a publicly accessible https endpoint to serve on your Alexa device.
 One example is [ngrok](https://ngrok.com/).

+Another option is to use the publicly accessible resources made when you deploy the skill code.
+See the README.md in the skill directory for more information.

 This is for demonstration purposes.
 When deploying to production, you will want to use something more advanced than a local http-server.
 For instance, you can use S3 + Cloudfront with a nicer DNS bound to your cloudfront url (remember, your customers will see your domain and uri!).

 ## How to run the web application